Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Preliminaries

 Let $F_i = E_i \cap \F$ be the set of \emph{$i$-witness edges}; all other edges in $E_i - F_i$ are \emph{$i$-non-witness edges}.
-By Invariant~\ref{invariant:spanning-forest}, $F_i$ corresponds to a spanning forest of $\hat G_i$.
+It follows from Invariant~\ref{invariant:spanning-forest} that $F_i$ corresponds to a spanning forest of $\hat G_i$, if one maps the endpoints of $F_i$-edges to the contracted vertices of $\hat G_i$.
 The {\em weight} $w(u^i)$ of a node $u^i\in \hat V_i$ is the number of vertices in its component: $w(u^i) = |\{v\in V \;|\; v^i = u^i\}|$.
 The data structure explicitly maintains the exact weight of all hierarchy nodes.
-The weight property in Invariant~\ref{invariant:spanning-forest} can be restated as $w(u^{i})\le n/2^{i}$.
+The weight property in Invariant~\ref{invariant:spanning-forest} can be restated as $w(u^{i-1})\le n/2^{i-1}$ since $u^{i-1}$ corresponds to the connected component containing $u$ in $G_i$.